sbaar/HangSearch/README.md

 Click on the release_apk.apk and then view raw to download the apk.
 Transfer it to your device then open it in a file explorer like ES explorer to install.
+To build it yourself, download android studio .81 and open the project folder.

 Here is a brief high level overview of the program: